nabiulorko/PaDELxARFF/README.md

 ## 📖 Overview

-**ARFFify** is a Streamlit web app that takes a bioactivity CSV file (containing molecule IDs, SMILES strings, and class labels), computes **PubChem fingerprints** using PaDEL-Descriptor, and packages everything into a `.arff` file ready for machine-learning workflows in **Weka**.
+**PaDELXARFF** is a Streamlit web app that takes a bioactivity CSV file (containing molecule IDs, SMILES strings, and class labels), computes **PubChem fingerprints** using PaDEL-Descriptor, and packages everything into a `.arff` file ready for machine-learning workflows in **Weka**.

 ---